mateusrodriguesq/mateusrodriguesq/README.md

 Originally in progress with a graduation in Statistics, and I believe in a better world led by science and also the "grammar of science" - which is statistics.

-**- Techs & Tools:** Python, SQL, Talend, SPC(Statistical Process Control), Data Quality and Validation.
+**- Techs & Tools:** Python, SQL, Talend, SPC(Statistical Process Control), Data Quality, Validation, Maachine Learning, Deep Learning, NLP, Development in LLM's.

 **- How to reach me:** mateusrodriguesq@gmail.com | **LinkedIn:** linkedin.com/in/mateus-aquino-/